Pengnd/on-chain-lottery/README.md

 yarn start
 ```

 Visit your app on: `http://localhost:3000`.
-You can interact with your smart contract using the `Debug Contracts` page.
+The app will automatically redirect to the raffle system at `http://localhost:3000/lottery`.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

 Run smart contract test with `yarn hardhat:test`